Mostafa Chamran: Career and activities

 Chamran was one of the senior members of the Freedom Movement led by Mehdi Bazargan in the 1960s.
 He was part of the radical external wing together with Ebrahim Yazdi, Sadegh Ghotbzadeh and Ali Shariati.

 Following graduation, Chamran went to Cuba to receive military training.
 In December 1963, he along with Ghotbzadeh and Yazdi left the US for Egypt where he was trained in guerilla warfare.
 They met the Egyptian authorities to establish an anti-Shah organization in the country, which was later called SAMA, special organization for unity and action.
 Chamran was chosen as its military head.
 Upon his return to the US in 1965 he founded a group, Red Shiism, in San Jose with the aim of training militants.
 His brother, Mehdi, was also part of the group.
 In 1968, he founded another group, the Muslim Students' Association of America (MSA), and it was led by Ebrahim Yazdi.
 The group managed to establish branches in the United Kingdom and France.

 In 1971 Chamran left the US for Lebanon and joined the camps of the Palestine Liberation Organization and the Amal movement.
 He became a leading and founding member of the Islamic revolutionary movement in the Middle East, organizing and training guerrillas and revolutionary forces in Algeria, Egypt, Syria.
 During the civil war in Lebanon he actively cooperated with Musa Al Sadr, founder of the Amal movement.
 Chamran also became an Amal member and "right-hand man of Sadr".

-Chamran along with Sadegh Ghotbzadeh was part of the faction, called "Syrian mafia", in the court of Khomeini, and there was a feud between his group and the Libya-friendly group, led by Mohammad Montazeri.
+Chamran along with Sadegh Ghotbzadeh was part of the faction, called the "Syrian mafia", in the court of Khomeini, and there was a feud between his group and the Libya-friendly group, led by Mohammad Montazeri.

 With the Islamic Revolution taking place in Iran, Chamran returned to Iran.
 In 1979, he served as deputy prime minister in the cabinet of Mehdi Bazargan.
 He led the military operations in Kurdistan where Kurds rebelled against the Interim Government of Iran.
 He served as minister of defense from September 1979 to 1980, being the first civil defense minister of the Islamic Republic.

 In March 1980, he was elected to the Majlis of Iran (the Iranian Parliament) as a representative of Tehran.
 In May 1980, he was named the Ayatollah's representative to the Supreme Council of National Defense.

 Personal life

-Chamran was married to Tamsen Heiman, an American Muslim, in 1961.
-They had one daughter Roushan and three sons Ali, Jamal and Rahim.
-Jamal drowned during childhood and the rest of them live in the US.
-After migrating to Lebanon, due to the difficulties they were facing, Tamsen left Chamran in 1973 and went back to the US.
-She died in 2009.

-Later on Chamran was married to a woman from Lebanon, Ghadeh Jaber.
+Chamran was married to a woman from Lebanon, Ghadeh Jaber.